apache/flink/docs/content.zh/docs/dev/table/data_stream_api.md

         .columnByMetadata("rowtime", "TIMESTAMP_LTZ(3)")
         .build());

-// the stream record's timestamp is defined by the metadata, it is not part of the row
+// the stream record's timestamp is defined by the metadata; it is not part of the Row

 dataStream.process(
     new ProcessFunction<Row, Void>() {